 Before your operation, make sure your surgeon knows if you have carcinoid syndrome, because your tumor can release a dangerous amount of hormones during surgery.
 You'll get medicine beforehand to stop this from happening.

-Chemotherapy.
+Chemotherapy .
 It uses drugs to stop cancer cells from growing.
 You might take these in the form of pills or get them put into you through a vein.
 Your doctor may use this treatment if your disease has spread.
-Side effects of chemo include nausea, vomiting, hair loss, loss of appetite, and an increased risk for infections.
+Side effects of chemo include nausea, vomiting, hair loss, loss of appetite, and a higher risk for infections.

 Hormone therapy.
 It stops the tumor from making extra hormones.
 The drugs octreotide and lanreotide treat GI carcinoid tumors.
 You get them through a shot.

 Immunotherapy.
 It helps your body's immune system fight the cancer better.
 You may get a drug such as alpha-interferon.